mrfdev/CMI/Resources/FAQ/cmi-economy.md

 Other plugins can now use CMI's economy engine via hooking into vault to transfer and store money for players.

+## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Importing money balances from other plugins.

+It's possible to import the money balance from players from EssentialsX into CMI, other plugins are currently not supported.
+More information about importing data into CMI can be found [here](https://github.com/mrfdev/CMI/blob/master/Resources/FAQ/cmi-import.md)

 ---

 You can find more information about the CMI plugin on the official site: [zrips.net/cmi](https://www.zrips.net/cmi/)